datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

-This dataset could now be published and shared as a lightweight yet fully reproducible resource and enable anyone to replicate the exact same analysis.
+This dataset could now be published and shared as a lightweight yet fully reproducible resource and enable anyone to replicate the exact same analysis -- with a single command.
 Public data and reproducible execution for the win!